 Contact lens wearers should be reluctant to share products such as mascaras, brushes and eye shadows.
 These are all eye related products and can transfer bacteria and cause infections.
 Trying makeup before buying is a ritual we all follow studiously, either take your own tools or ask for disposable ones to evade any problem later.

-Here is a fun tip from my side, if you really want to set the bar high with your summertime looks then try colored eye contacts.
+Here is a fun tip from my side, if you really want to set the bar high with your summertime looks then try Korean contact lenses in different color versions.
 There are many kinds of tints available to give a natural look to completely transforming your persona.
 Last tip I have for you is to remove your contacts before wiping off your makeup.
 As told before, there shouldn’t be any pressure exerted on contacts and makeup removing needs.
 After removing the lenses disinfect them and store them in the case.
 The best solution is to wear disposable lenses to avoid all hassle especially if you are an avid makeup user.

 The Right Makeup for Contact Lens Wearers